Stop Working Full-Time Earlier: How Much Do You Need?

 Some general points to mull over:

-If you work part-time and earn some money on the side, you can either spend more or withdraw less from your i401k.
+If you work part-time and earn some money on the side, you can either spend more or withdraw less from your investment accounts.

-If the market does shit the bed, then it makes sense to lower your withdrawal rate until it starts to recover.
+If and when the market drops (and it will), then it makes sense to lower your withdrawal rate until it starts to recover.
 This is something to consider.

-Conversely, if the market is gangbusters, take a little more out and have fun.
+Conversely, if the market is gangbusters, perhaps take a little more out and have fun.

 Finishing up

 This is not a definitive guide to retirement.
-It’s just to give you a rough idea of how much income you are creating for yourself later in life.
+It’s just to give you a rough idea of how much you need to invest and the income you will create for yourself later in life.

 Investing $23,000/year for 25 years at an 8% growth rate will get you $1.7 million.
 At a 5% withdrawal rate, that’s $85,000 of income per year.
-Play around with the compound interest calculator here and try different scenarios.
+Play around with the compound interest calculator here and try different scenarios to see how your money can grow.

 Want to dig a little deeper?

 There are some fantastic free websites that will plan and track your retirement outlook.
 I’ve written about the Empower Dashboard here.
 I have been using it since 2016 and love it.
-I have also just started looking at Boldin, a website created to help you plan your retirement.
-It has a free version.
+I have also just started using Boldin, a website created to help you plan your retirement.
+There is a basic free version.

 Retirement planning online tools